 Hi!
 I’m Janis Harper — author, musician, actor.
 Here you’ll find my books and music and a few other things.
-If you’d like to visit my site for my private practice in expressive arts therapy, please go to rediscovery.me.
+If you’d like to visit my site for my private practice in expressive arts therapy, please go to rediscovery.me (currently in hiatus).
 Thanks for visiting!

 Jonas and the Mountain: A Metaphysical Love Story

-My philosophical-spiritual novel, Jonas and the Mountain: A Metaphysical Love Story, is published by Sacred Stories and available in online bookstores everywhere, in print and as an ebook, or by request at your local bookstore.
+My philosophical-spiritual novel, Jonas and the Mountain: A Metaphysical Love Story, is published by Sacred Stories and available in online bookstores everywhere, in paperback and ebook, or by request at your local bookstore.
 In Vancouver BC, find it at People’s Co-op Books and Banyen Books; in Nanaimo, at Literacy Central’s Well Read Books, Windowseat Books, and Aura Arcana; and across Canada at Chapters-Indigo.
-If you have questions about how to purchase it, please contact me and I’d be happy to assist you!
+If you have any questions about how to purchase it, please contact me!
+I’d also be happy to mail you a signed copy.

 We are always seeking ourselves.

 An eastern mystic, a western psychic, and a broken man who falls in love with them both at a holy, magnetic mountain.
 More than an unusual love story, Jonas and the Mountain is a quest for the deepest truth, an excursion into the nature of reality.